gregorriegler/gregorriegler.github.io/_drafts/2020-11-26-peeling-an-onion.md

 - Mocks typically less performant than hand-written test doubles.
 - Hand-written test doubles are an additional effort to write.

-[^TestDouble]: A [test touble](http://xunitpatterns.com/Test%20Double.html) replaces a real collaborator in a unittest, just as a stunt double replaces the real actor in a scene
+[^TestDouble]: A [test touble](http://xunitpatterns.com/Test%20Double.html) replaces a real collaborator in a unit test, just as a stunt double replaces the real actor in a scene
 [^StructureInsensitive]:   Tests should be [structure insensitive](https://www.youtube.com/watch?v=bvRRbWbQwDU) to enable refactoring.